 Nonparticipating Providers are not Network Providers.
-Payment for Covered Services provided by a Nonparticipating Provider will be at the out-of-Network level.
-See "How Your Program Works" for additional detail on Covered Services received in the network and out-of-Network.
+Payment for Covered Services provided by a Nonparticipating Provider will be at the Out-of-Network level.
+See "How Your Program Works" for additional detail on Covered Services received in the network and Out-of-Network.

 When you use a Nonparticipating Provider, benefits are substantially reduced and you will likely incur significantly higher out-of-pocket expenses.
-A Nonparticipating Provider does not have any agreement with the Claims Administrator or another Blue Cross and/or Blue Shield Plan.
-For Services received from a Nonparticipating Provider (other than those described under "Special Circumstances" below), the Allowed Amount will be based upon one of the following payment options to be determined at the Claims Administrator's discretion: (1) a percentage, not less than 100%, of the Medicare Allowed Charge for the same or similar Service; (2) a percentage of billed charges; (3) pricing determined by another Blue Cross or Blue Shield Plan; or, (4) pricing based upon a nationwide provider reimbursement database.
-The payment option selected by the Claims Administrator may result in an Allowed Amount that is a lower amount than if calculated by another payment option.
-When the Medicare Allowed Charge is not available, the pricing method may also be determined by factors such as type of Service, Place of Service, reason for care, and type of provider at the point the Claim is received by the Claims Administrator.
+A Nonparticipating Provider does not have any agreement with Blue Cross or another Blue Cross and/or Blue Shield Plan.
+For Services received from a Nonparticipating Provider (other than those described under "Special Circumstances" below), the Allowed Amount will be based upon one of the following payment options to be determined at Blue Cross' discretion: (1) a percentage, not less than 100%, of the Medicare Allowed Charge for the same or similar Service; (2) a percentage, not less than 100%, of the Medicare Advantage Allowed Charge for the same or similar Service; (3) a percentage of billed charges; (4) pricing determined by another Blue Cross or Blue Shield Plan; or, (5) pricing based upon a nationwide provider reimbursement database.
+The payment option selected by Blue Cross may result in an Allowed Amount that is a lower amount than if calculated by another payment option.
+When the Medicare Allowed Charge or Medicare Advantage Allowed Charge is not available, the pricing method may also be determined by factors such as type of Service.
+Place of Service, reason for care, and type of provider at the point the Claim is received by Blue Cross.
 The Allowed Amount for a Nonparticipating Provider is usually less than the Allowed Amount for a Participating Provider for the same Service and can be significantly less than the Nonparticipating Provider's billed charges.
 You will be paid the benefit under the health care Plan and you are responsible for paying the Nonparticipating Provider.
 The only exception to this is stated in "Claims Procedures," "Claims Payment."
 The amount you pay does not apply toward any Out-of-Pocket Limit contained in the Plan.